 At Fusion, we’ve been helping our customers to map third-party dependencies and develop robust business continuity plans over many years.
 We’ve also worked with organizations to build risk and resilience plans.
 Unfortunately, this can’t be done in a fortnight.
 It requires compiling the data necessary to identify the process criticality and impact, and determining the relationships, both internally and externally, that are upstream and downstream of each process.
 Processes don’t exist in a vacuum.
 They are part of a business function, capability, or value stream within the organization and the greater ecosystem where your organization operates.

 While this may sound like a resource intensive task, it does not need to be, provided you have the right tools to capture the data.
 It does require an inquisitive mind and diligence when gathering and mapping all the dependencies.
 Once mapped, the data can be rendered to expose critical resource and external-party relationships.
 The result is the ability to quickly assess the downstream impact of the loss of any process, resource, application, facility, supplier, vendor or other third-party.
 Armed with an understanding of the impacts that would result from a process disruption, and by aligning threats to each element of the ecosystem, your organization can identify the greatest risks and focus mitigation efforts accordingly.

 This is the second Fusion blog I’ve written on COVID-19 but it probably won’t be the last.
 Unfortunately, we will be dealing with the health and economic fallout of this pandemic for the foreseeable future.
-During the fast-evolving events of the past few weeks, we have offered webinars and workshops on fundamental pandemic risk management best practices as well as developed the Pandemic Readiness Toolkit – Powered by Fusion.
+During the fast-evolving events of the past few weeks, we have offered webinars and workshops on fundamental pandemic risk management best practices as well as developed the Resilience Toolkit – Powered by Fusion.

 Webinars, I should add, are an excellent “social distancing” best practice during a pandemic.
 I wish you the best of luck as the situation evolves.